Ailrk-sArchives/memlayout/README.md

 # memory layout descrption

-Header only lib for creating layout descrption at compile time and runtime.
+Header only library for creating layout descrption for data types.

 ### Install

 Just grab the `memlayout` folder in to your third party.

+-- TODO

 ### Example
 ```c++